mavaddat/nvm-windows/README.md

 ## Why Go?
 Why not Node?

-I chose Go because it is cross-platform, felt like less overhead than Java, has been around longer than most people think, and I wanted to experiment with it.
-I've been asked why I didn't write it with Node.
-Trying to write a tool with the tool you're trying to install doesn't make sense to me.
-As a result, my project requirements for this were simple... something that's not Node.
+@coreybutler chose Go because he regarded Go as cross-platform with less overhead than Java.
+People ask why @coreybutler didn't write the tool with NodeJS.
+He responded, "Trying to write a tool with the tool you're trying to install doesn't make sense to me."
+As a result, the project requirements were simply... something that's not Node.
 Node will continue to evolve and change.
 If you need a reminder of that, io.js.
 Or consider all the breaking changes between 4.x.x and 6.x.x.
 These are inevitable in the world of software.

 ## License